 Paradigm Shifts & Fall Prevention

-A Paradigm shift is defined as a fundamental change in approach or underlying assumptions.
+A Paradigm shift is a fundamental change in approach.

 A simple, yet lifesaving safety device